 We radically intermingle; cells and organs, minds and bodies, creatures and communities, beings and environments, the so called animate and the so called inanimate.

-Cells live together as organs.
-They are affected by the activity of organs while organs are affected by the activities of cells.
+Cells live together in functional communities we call tissues and organs.
+Cells are affected by the activity of organs while organs are affected by the activities of cells.
 Minds are shaping and crafting bodies, while bodies facilitate the manifesting of minds.
 Creatures determine communities while communities shape creatures.
-Beings affect their environments while environments affect the beings that make them up.
+Beings affect their environments while environments affect the beings that together compose the environment.
 Animate is affecting inanimate as, simultaneously, inanimate is shaping animate.
-This is a broad and all-encompassing view.
+This is a broad and all-encompassing view or way of understanding.

 Learning the art of embracing this multi-leveled dynamic of interpenetrating realms and times; learning the art of participating in this; engaging with this; and being this; and so unfolding the potentialities inherent in this; – is to master the craft of meditation – the way of inclusive integration.

-Maturing this craft, until it perfumes all activities of body, speech and mind, permeating every aspect of relating, so that the hint of wholeness is everywhere revealed, is the fruition of this work.
+Maturing this craft, until it perfumes all activities of body, speech and mind; permeating every aspect of relating, so that the hint of wholeness is everywhere revealed; such is the fruition of this work.
 Collaboration, symbiosis, compassion’s play unceasing – this is the action

 Wisdom, meditation/integration, wholesome relating;